-When thermal imaging cameras when mentioned in association with building inspections are synonymous live termites comes.
-However, a thermal scan is not a reliable “all clear” when it comes to pre-purchase property inspections.
+Important Note: A thermal scan is not a reliable “all clear” when it comes to pre-purchase property inspections.

 Many thermal imaging providers over-state the uses of thermal imaging giving the impression that it’s an x-ray machine – a magical device that can see inside walls, under floors and into ceilings.
 To be clear thermal imaging is not an x-ray machine.
 It only measures the temperature of the surface of the wall.
 It’s the structural damage termites cause that we are looking for and damage has no thermal trace.
 When it comes to thermal scanning, termite detection is a hit or miss process.
-Apart from termite detection thermal scanning has several other benefits and Inspect It FIRST offers all these options to their clients.
+Apart from termite detection thermal scanning has several other benefits and Inspect It FIRST offers all these options to clients.

 If an active water leak is identified as we are inspecting the building the option of providing a thermal scan is offered.
 This could be leaking showers, ceilings under bathrooms or roof leaks.
 A scan of the area can help in identifying the extent of the problem.

-Where termite damage has been identified or a high moisture level is detected, and we believe it may be a sign of termites thermal imaging is offered.
+Where termite damage has been identified or a high moisture level is detected, and we believe it may be a sign of termites, thermal imaging is offered.
 A thermal scan of the area can confirm the presence of live termites in the building.

 Ideal for new homes thermal imaging can help to confirm that the builder has provided insulation in the external walls and all ceilings.
 Offered as an option to a Practical Completion Inspection (PCI) / Handover inspection of a new home.
 A lack of insulation increases the cost of energy to heat or cool the home.

 Thermal imaging of external windows and doors is offered as an option when inspecting a home.
-Poor seals to openings increases the cost of energy to heat or cool the home.
+Poor seals to any openings increase the cost of energy to heat or cool the home.
 Preventing air leaks around openings also improves the comfort level of a home.
 A scan around windows and doors will show areas where heat or cool is escaping or entering the building.

-Accurate Termite Detection Equipment
+Termite Detection Equipment

 Moisture Detection Equipment